CODE-DE-EO-Lab/community_FORCE/tutorials/usage.md

 Please refer to the FORCE Landscape Metrics documentation for further detail.

-### User Defined Functions
+## User Defined Functions

-The User Defined Functions submodule provides an interface that allows FORCE users to benefit from FORCE processing capabilities and Data Cube structures with user-written Python functions.
+The User Defined Functions submodule provides an interface that allows FORCE users to both benefit from FORCE processing capabilities and Data Cube structures and the flexibility of user-written Python functions.
 These UDFs only contain the algorithm itself, while data handling is completely organized by FORCE.
 Users can plug in simple scripts, complicated algorithms, or existing Python implementations of commonly used packages, such as BFAST, or LandTrendr.